-Library staff provides training on a wide variety of topics.
-Individual and group sessions may be scheduled and training on any topic can be easily integrated into a school’s curriculum or a specific course.
-Training is available to Rowan SOM students and staff, and eligable staff from affiliated institutions.
-Librarians are available to conduct training during the week, between 9am and 9pm.
+Rowan-Virtua SOM Librarians provide training on a wide variety of topics.
+Individual and group sessions may be scheduled and training on any topic can be easily integrated into the curriculum or a specific course.
+Training is available to Rowan-Virtua SOM students and staff, volunteer faculty, and eligible residents from affiliated institutions.
+Librarians are available to conduct training during the week, between 8am and 9pm.
 The selected courses listed below provide an overview of topics for which training can be scheduled.
 Classes can be customized to suit the needs of an individual or group.

-To inquire about other Library classes, or to schedule an educational session, please contact the Library at (856) 566-6800, or send us an email through the Ask A Librarian form.
+To schedule an educational session, please contact the Library at (856) 566-6800, or send us an email through the Ask A Librarian form.

 Participants will learn simple, effective techniques for searching these databases.
 The benefit of personal accounts, saving searches and full text articles, sharing results with collaborators, creating alerts for current awareness, and importing citations into the Endnote reference management software will also be covered.

 Call it “Evidence Based Practice” or “Evidence Based Medicine,” the principles are the same for all health-related professions.
 Professions in nursing, medicine, physical therapy, psychology, and social work are using EBHC to provide more effective patient care.
 This course provides an overview of what EBHC means to clinical practice and research and the resources that the library has available for specific disciplines.